Angelo M. DiBello, PhD

-For the next issue, I am hoping to continue soliciting new content.
-I am so excited about the submissions we received this time and I am hopeful that more people will feel comfortable submitting content in the coming issues.
-Please submit any of the content requested below to me (email@example.com) by June 1, 2020.
+For the next and my final issue, I am hoping to continue soliciting new content.
+I am grateful to all those submissions we received for the current issue and I am hopeful that more people will feel comfortable submitting content in the coming issues.
+Please submit any of the content requested below to me (Angelo.DiBello@rutgers.edu) by July 15th, 2023.

 -SoAP Box Sound Bites.
-In 50 words or less, please respond to the following prompt—What should be the top priority of Division 50 in the coming year?
+In 50 words or less, please respond to the following prompt— What did you do for fun this summer?

 -Show and Tell.
 This is the place to show off your recent accomplishments, accolades, awards and/or to and highlight the cool ways in which you promote your lab (websites, Facebook pages, Instagram accounts, etc.).
 Send us a link and description of your current projects, awards, or media attention you may have received, and any other information that you would like to share with our readers.
 Please limit responses to 200 words.